What's your name?

-Online shoppers are bombarded with highly targeted advertising.
-This is very different from 100 years ago when the advertiser would place an ad and have very little reliable performance analytics data:
+Online advertising today is quite different from what it was 100 years ago.
+Back then the advertiser would place an ad and have very little reliable performance analytics data.

-Today, the advertiser is so much more sophisticated in terms of the precision of their ad targeting and the data they collect about user interaction with those ads.
-Essentially marketing has become weaponized.
+Today, advertisers are so much more sophisticated in terms of the precision of ad targeting and the data they collect.
+Marketing has become weaponized.

-At the same time, marketing has also become democratized.
-Where a 100 years ago there were like 100 major advertisers today there are millions.
+At the same time, it’s more democratized than ever.
+Where 100 years ago there were like 100 major advertisers today there are millions.

-– They have to reactivate past buyers who haven’t bought in a while.
+– Reactivate past buyers who haven’t bought in a while.

-– They have to help drive up average order value because advertising is getting more and more expensive.
+– Help drive up average order value because advertising is getting more and more expensive.

 The 9 Truths About Online Shoppers